nmushegian/minicash-wikidocs/pages/properties.md

 -
 - Once the software matures, minicash should be able to handle a peak of about 2300 tps with absolute worst case of 1mbps sustained bandwidth needed to stay synchronized as a full node (and likely only some fraction of this most of the time).
 - The total supply is 2^53.
 Note that this is one larger than the safe f64 range.
-This is intentional -- it is to remind the implementer that
+This is intentional -- it is to remind the implementor that at tock-level validation, you *must* use bignums, because a tock can have total outputs greater than the total supply.
+	- There is a max-per-output and max-fee rule that says no output or fee may be larger than 2^